jvandemo/angular-growl-notifications/_harp/public/docs/index.md

 The library is now loaded in your AngularJS application.

-## Specify where you want to render the notifications
+## STEP 2: Specify where you want to render the notifications

 Before you can create notifications, you need to add the `growl-notifications` (plural) directive to your markup.